A computer system with a shield around itA computer system with a shield around it

 Another way technology can aid in threat identification and incident response is through the use of artificial intelligence and machine learning.
 These technologies can analyze large amounts of data and identify patterns that may indicate a potential threat.
 This can help security teams stay ahead of potential attacks and respond more quickly.

-See also How does SIEM help in achieving security information management?
+See also How does IT governance help in achieving security compliance?

 Additionally, technology can assist in incident response by providing real-time monitoring and alerts.
 For example, security cameras and sensors can detect unusual activity and immediately alert security personnel.
 This can help prevent incidents from escalating and allow for a faster response time.